kasper-piskorski/docs/index.md

 ---
-title: Hello
+title: Welcome to the Mindmaps Documentation Portal
 keywords: sample homepage
 tags: [getting_started]
 sidebar: home_sidebar
 permalink: index.html
-summary: These brief instructions will help you get started quickly with the theme.
-The other topics in this help provide additional information and detail about working with other aspects of this theme and Jekyll.
+toc: false
+summary: "Documentation Portal Home."
 ---

-## MindmapsDB Introduction

-Hello!

-{% include note.html content="This is how you include an information block." %}
+Welcome to our documentation portal.
+We have a growing collection of pages to help you get up and running with the MindmapsDB environment.

+Take a look around!
+We hope you find our documentation helpful, but if you need more information, please don't hesitate to contact us using our [discussion forums](http://discuss.mindmaps.io) or through our main [website](http://www.mindmaps.io).

 {% include links.html %}